drovani/rovaninet-posts/about.md

 BlueBolt Solutions, Inc is a digital consulting agency focused on solutions for e-commerce, search, and content solutions with expertise in Shopify, Episerver, and DNN.
 :::

-Brought on as a general technologist to provide solutions support for projects large and small, I assisted and mentored for work on the UX front-end of projects, back-end architecture, and integrations with other systems.
+Brought on as a _Senior Solutions Architect_ general technologist to provide solutions support for projects large and small, I assisted and mentored for work on the UX front-end of projects, back-end architecture, and integrations with other systems.

 - Provided UX support and created integrations between a new Shopify store and custom fulfillment workflows for a leading publisher of religious books and resources serving 12,000+ products with multiple fulfillment services and product types.
-- Researched and provided detailed instructions for integrating Auth0 with Shopify and TalentLMS.
+- Researched and provided detailed instructions for integrating Auth0 with Shopify and TalentLMS, including authoring several blog posts.

+Promoted to the role of _Director of Solution Consulting_, leading all sales engineering efforts.
+Worked in conjunction with the VP of Development throughout the sales process, including introductions to the agency, preliminary scoping, project solutioning, detailed work estimates, proposal creation, closing of the sale, and hand-off to the delivery team.
+I was instrumental in rethinking the approach to sales engineering and creating tools to support and streamline the process.
+I excelled at communication across all levels of prospective customer organizations from C-level executives to line-level employees; at capturing their workflows, understanding their painpoints, and empathizing with what they viewed as keys to success.

 ### Director of Information Services at _IFCJ_